Computer & Network Systems Administration

 Upon completion of the program, graduates of the CNSA program have obtained employment in information technology as systems administrators, network administrators, network technicians, PC technicians, help desk analysts, systems engineers, structured data cabling installers, application programmers, web application developers, web administrators, database administrators, and sales engineers.
-High school prerequisites for this program are Algebra I & II, and a GPA of at least 2.5.

 A graduate of this program will be able to do the following:

 - Solve business problems by applying sound information technology principles.

 - Implement and administer a broad range of information technology systems, networks, and applications.

 - Manage information technology projects from conceptualization through implementation.

 - Make significant contributions as a member of an information technology team.